 Crud/Poor Snow Performance

-We like it when we can recommend our Editors Choice with no reservations.
 This ski is exactly what 90% of the backcountry ski population should be using.
-There are others that come close, and brand loyalties will come into play.
+Others come close, and brand loyalties will come into play.
 But if you get a chance to try 'em out, we're 100% confident you'll dig the VTA 98.